 Year called to bar: 2007 (ON)

 Jonah Mann is Head of the Corporate Department and a member of the Toronto Diversity, Equity & Inclusion Committee.
-His practice focuses on mergers & acquisitions, corporate finance, corporate governance, and securities law compliance matters.
-Jonah regularly acts for Canadian public companies and leading investment banks on complex capital markets transactions including IPOs, acquisition financing, cross-border offerings, takeover bids, and business combinations.
+His practice focuses on mergers and acquisitions, corporate finance, corporate governance and securities law compliance matters.
+Jonah regularly acts for Canadian public companies and leading investment banks on complex capital markets transactions including IPOs, acquisition financing, cross-border offerings, takeover bids and business combinations.
 He also frequently represents Canadian and US private equity firms on public and private M&A transactions and strategic investments across a range of industries.

 On December 6, 2017, Hudson’s Bay Company (HBC) completed the US$500 million equity investment by Rhône Capital (Rhône) in the form of 8-year mandatory convertible preferred shares, the sale of the Lord & Taylor Fifth Avenue Flagship Building to WeWork in a transaction valued at US$850 million, and a series of strategic transactions, including agreements to lease retail space within select HBC department stores.

 On July 7, 2017, Shutterstock, Inc. (Shutterstock), through an indirect, wholly owned subsidiary, acquired all of the issued and outstanding shares of FlashStock Technology Inc. (FlashStock) for a purchase price of approximately US$50 million, subject to customary adjustments.